-- a) be chaired by the DH, irrespective of the DH's academic rank - b) have at least five members in addition to the chair - c) be composed of members holding rank as described in footnote 10 - d) not include the DH if it is the DH seeking promotion, in which case the committee should be chaired by a committee member elected by his/her peers - e) not include the Dean of Medicine, the VP Academic, the Provost, the President, or any person currently serving as a member of the CRC or the URC - f) make their recommendations according to majority view - g) document the rationale for both majority and minority views10
+- a) be chaired by the DH, irrespective of the DH's academic rank - b) have at least five members in addition to the chair - c) be composed of members holding rank as described in footnote 11 - d) not include the DH if it is the DH seeking promotion, in which case the committee should be chaired by a committee member elected by his/her peers - e) not include the Dean of Medicine, the VP Academic, the Provost, the President or any person currently serving as a member of the CRC or the URC - f) make their recommendations according to majority view - g) document the rationale for both majority and minority views9

-8 University-required or college-required processes, forms and timelines are subject to periodic revision
+7 University-required or college-required processes, forms and timelines are subject to periodic revision

-9 Apart from the chair, the committee assessing an Assistant Professor's readiness for promotion should be made up of Associate Professors and Professors only.
+8 Apart from the chair, the committee assessing an Assistant Professor's readiness for promotion should be made up of Associate Professors and Professors only.
 The committee assessing an Associate Professor's or Professor's readiness for promotion should be made up of Professors only.
-When there are fewer than five members of the department with ranks suitable for committee participation, the DH must request assistance from other academic departments for service on the departmental promotions committee.
+Where there are fewer than five members of the department with ranks suitable for committee participation, the College Review Committee shall co-opt faculty from cognate departments to bring the membership of the Committee up to a minimum of five.

-10 Readiness for promotion is determined by comparing the applicant's academic productivity, service and accomplishments to those required by current and approved departmental standards for promotion (where applicable) or current CoM standards for promotion.
+9 Readiness for promotion is determined by comparing the applicant's academic productivity, service and accomplishments to those required by current and approved departmental standards for promotion (where applicable) or current CoM standards for promotion.
 College standards must receive approval from the URC and must be consistent with the intent and framework of the university standards.
 The university acknowledges that given the broad array of colleges and disciplines represented, there will be considerable differences from department to department and from college to college with respect to specific standards.
 For that reason, department promotions committees have been historically permitted to compose their own departmental standards for submission to their respective CRC's for approval.
-More common, however, are college-wide standards that
+More common, however, are college-wide standards that attempt to accommodate discipline-specific differences while maintaining academic rigour and consistency with university standards.